This article originally appeared on VICE Canada.

 VICE: You just won the Juno Award for Comedy Album of the Year.
 What does that mean to you?

 Dave Merheje: It feels great, especially for all the people who worked on the album with me.
 That award wasn’t even around; they stopped giving it out in 1982 and recently brought it back.
 As a Canadian Lebanese guy, I am just trying to share my experience.
 My dad was in the audience so it was really special.

 How did you get into comedy?

 As a kid, I remember playing with my sister Mary and my cousin Danny, we would make tapes, record imitations or jokes, we would try to do scenes from TV shows and play them back to each other.
 I would diss my aunt in front of my mom, I didn’t even know it was a diss but I thought it was a joke and I realized I would get a laugh.
-My uncle Brian introduced me to comedians like Andrew Dice Clay, Eddie Murphy, Richard Pryor and I was like ‘what is this thing?’
-And around 14 years old, I told my best friend at the time that I wanted to be a stand up and, at 19, I did an amateur competition at Yuk Yuks.
+My uncle Brian introduced me to comedians like Andrew Dice Clay, Eddie Murphy, Richard Pryor, and I was like ‘what is this thing?’
+And around 14 years old, I told my best friend at the time that I wanted to be a stand-up and, at 19, I did an amateur competition.
 I lost.

 Where does most of your stand up material come from?

 My life.
 I try to talk about my family and it’s actually like everyone else’s family.
 We have these issues like everyone else.
 I talk about my upbringing and my experiences.

 Do you think about representation when you write material or perform an act?

 If I think something will harm my culture, then I don’t want to do it.
 I want to do things that are comfortable for me but also things that I think are dope.
 I have gotten into arguments with my managers and agents about roles I don’t want to take.
 If I can shed some positivity on my culture then I will do that.
 There are certain roles I won’t even audition for.
 And I am not knocking anyone else who decides to take those roles, but I’m personally not comfortable with them.